Discover The Critical Flaws Hiding Behind Conventional Wisdom And Learn Why The Answer May Be Far Simpler Than You Ever Imagined…

 I’ve worked with these numbers all my adult life and it still amazes me when I work through the process with a financial coaching client and see the effect.
 Seriously, try it for yourself.

-Once you fill out the calculator with your base level numbers then write down the “magic retirement number” that it provides.
+Once you fill out the calculator with your base level numbers, write down the “magic retirement number” it provides.

 Principle: Small changes in a few key numbers multiplied over long periods of time have HUGE impacts on your ability to retire with financial security.
 Therefore, focus on those key variables and don’t worry about the minute details.